ttrefoni/DPHPT/README.md

 ```

 B. Create a directory for the server instance to share:
 A suggested convention is to create a directory on the host machine at `/srv/samba/shared_hp_tune`.
+Make sure to create the directory as the user that will be acccessing the shared directory.

 ```bash
 sudo mkdir /srv/samba/shared_hp_tune